TravorLZH/travorlzh.github.io/_posts/2023-12-23-fredholm-integral-equation-spectrum.md

 \vert a_{m,n}\vert\le Cm^{-m/2}[(b-a)eA]^m,
 $$

-for some fixed $C>0$ and all $n$ so by the dominated convergence theorem, we conclude that
+for some fixed $C>0$ and all $m,n$ so by the dominated convergence theorem, we conclude that

 $$
 D_n(\lambda)\to D(\lambda)=\sum_{m\ge0}a_m\lambda^m